mtlow12/datasciencecoursera/README.md

 Isolating any column with the word "mean" or "std", the script selects only those columns and calculates the mean of each column up for every subject.

+###Re-naming columns with Descriptive titles
+The script also reads in a file with column names that are more descriptive than those found in the source files (features2.txt).
+It uses these names to rename the columns in the final output file.

 ###Output
 Then end result is a tidy data set where each row represents a subject and all Mean/STD columns are averaged for each subject.
 This data set is exported to the working directory as tidy.txt.